<big>Glossary of Painting Terms</big>(As of July 2003)

 ESTA operates on the principle: An electric field is generated between a special

-The spray nozzle and the object to be painted are charged with direct current.
+The spray nozzle and the object to be painted are connected using direct current.

-Paint particles in an electric field are attracted to the object and, as a result, adhere to it.
+Paint particles in an electric field are attracted to the object and follow its surface.

-The object to be painted is completely enclosed, and it will also be coated on the...
+The object to be painted is completely enclosed, so it is also coated on the...

-Back coated (circumference).
-The advantages of this method include the low...
+Rear coated (circumference).
+The advantages of this process include the low...

-Spray mist formation and a uniformly even coating application.
+Spray mist formation and a uniformly even coating application on all surfaces.

 F